How to create a newspaper with Canva templates: a step-by-step guide

-Our customer support assistant Silje Aure recently helped her creative kids, Ona (6) and Hunter (9), turn their drawings into totally delightful wrapping paper.
-(The family's cat, Boo, makes an appearance in designs from them both!)
+Our support assistant Silje teamed up with her creative kids, Ona (6) and Hunter (9), to transform their drawings into totally unique wrapping paper designs – complete with an appearance from the family's cat, Boo.

 "Ona and Hunter were super proud when they saw their drawings turned into something with a function," says Silje.
 "And it’s been a lovely surprise for friends and family to receive their gifts wrapped in the kids’ artwork!"